VelGrab/VelGrab/README.md

 Full Stack developer based in Chile 💻
 ### I consider myself a person passionate about technology, I love sharing knowledge with other people and also learning from them, I am always constantly learning and in this way being able to improve every day.

+🎵 I also really enjoy music and one of my favorite bands is Of Monsters and Men.

 Tech Stack:
 - Programming Language: JavaScript.
 - Backend: NodeJS, ExpressJS.